art-labs/deployment/README.md

 notepad pcs.txt
 ```

 During deployment, an RDP connecion will be initiated to each VM so that the slow first login can occur.
-You may override the certificate check for ALL RDP connections (use it at your own risk)
+You can override the certificate check for ALL RDP connections using the following command. (not a great security practice btw but helpful for deployment)

 ```
 reg add "HKEY_CURRENT_USER\Software\Microsoft\Terminal Server Client" /v "AuthenticationLevelOverride" /t "REG_DWORD" /d 0 /f